 1811 – The first four houses of York Buildings were built, the first development in the Priory Valley.
 They were built by William Ransom and William Ridley, who ran a shipbuilding business on the beach opposite.
 Now a line of shops, these were originally houses, probably named in honour of the Duke of York who was in command of a mock battle that took place at Bulverhythe.
 Behind them is the back-street called York Gardens, where originally the houses had gardens.
 The big shipbuilding yard, where many large vessels were built, had been in operation for many years, closing in the 1840s when the owners were in their 70s and there was much development taking place around them.

 1811-12 – Fairlight Place, Fairlight Down and other land was sold by Sir Godfrey Webster to Edward Milward Jnr.
 The Down had been common land, but Milward enclosed much of it with hedges and banks, and later sold some of the lower western slopes, where houses were built.
 These were the basis of the urban development that became Ore village.
 In the 1820s the village grew quickly, as it was on the only main road into Hastings – now Old London Road and The Ridge – as the town became a popular seaside resort.

 1812 – Marine Parade, built in 1805, was severely damaged in a storm in 1812, so a subscription was raised to rebuild it.
 This took place in late 1812 and 1813, and at the same time it was extended to 500 feet long.
 It ran westward from the west side of the 1760 battery to the east end of what would become Pelham Place 1820.
 A parade was built in front of Pelham Place to protect it from the sea.
 Severe storms in late 1823 and early 1824 forced the virtual rebuilding of both parades in 1825.
 They were then joined together and improved, being furnished with rails, lamps and seats.
-In following years the parade was gradually extended in both directions.
+In following years the joined parade was gradually extended in both directions.

 1813 April 29 – Hastings Corporation rejected a request by ‘Messrs Jonas and Penley, comedians’, to build a theatre, despite there being theatres in most other towns.